SoftUni-Internal/interactive-content/EN/10-State-Management/01-State-Management.md

 - **Store Devtools** - provides developer tools for `@ngrx/store`

 - **Schematics** - a scaffolding library that provides CLI commands for generating constructs:
-  * all other libraries must be installed first
+  * all the other libraries must be installed first

 [/slide]